 Learn how to make ribs in the oven!
-First, dry rub your ribs, then bake them to perfection, and finally slather them with a delicious BBQ sauce.
+First, dry rub your baby back ribs, bake them to perfection, and finally slather them with a delicious BBQ sauce.

 This oven baked ribs recipe is seriously the best on the internet.
 Your ribs will turn out so tender and the flavors are unreal all thanks to a dry rub and bbq sauce.

 There is seriously nothing better than saucy, perfectly cooked ribs with a big fluffy baked potato on the side.
 Today we are sharing one of our favorite oven baked ribs recipes.
 They’re slow-cooked in the oven and come out so yummy.